Go back to poetry homepage

 Untitled 33

 There is something intoxicating about American air.
-It is tickling madness, disguised by a vague veneer of “us” that darts behind corners right as you begin to chase it to find out more about what it is.
-“Us” is it, in america and I couldn’t believe itthat is, how simply it was to come across.
-This family of people it seemed to me, in the eternal summer of america, with no one pointing to how the cake was melting, and some people ran around in a shadowy, subterranean world, only emerging at infrequent times and unusual places.
-No one knew how the mosquitoes were blurring air slowly, or how the dog was dead, curled up under the deck.
-You leave for a month or two and america starts molting its feathers and you see how it really is, whatever that may be to you.
+It is tickling madness, disguised by a vague veneer of “us.”
+Should you begin to chase it to find out more about what it is, it darts behind corners just you’re about to catch it.
+That “us” is us here in America and I couldn’t believe it: that it is merely that, how simple it was to come across, so long as you didn’t pursue it.
+It seemed to me the country was a family of people during a celebration, in the eternal summer of America, with no one pointing to how the cake was melting, and that some people ran around in a shadowy, subterranean world, only emerging at infrequent times and unusual places.
+No one saw how the mosquitoes were blurring the air slowly, or how the dog was dead, curled up under the deck.
+You leave for a month or two and America starts molting its feathers and you see how it really is, whatever that may be to you.
 But then you return and are almost suddenly caught up in the parade.
-Bright colors and the thrill of speaking your own language again and the people who share some sense of ideological genealogy with you; it’s almost too good to pass up.
+You are tangled in the bright colors and the thrill of speaking your own language again, and the joy of rejoining the people who share some sense of ideological genealogy with you; it’s too good to pass up.
 America is my family, my brother and my sister.
-I can hate it with familial, but when it draws me up in its arms, I cannot stay on the ground.
+I can hate it like a family hates, but when it draws me up in its arms, I cannot stay on the ground.

 Untitled 34